TokenBender/llm_cookbooks/SFTrainer/README.md

 This README provides a detailed explanation of the fine-tuning script and the accompanying `config.yml` configuration file.

+## Installation
+Run setup.sh, it will take care of setting HF, wandb api logins and other dependencies for installation

 ## Overview

 The script is designed to fine-tune a pre-trained causal language model (CLM) using the SFTTrainer from the Transformers library.
 The process involves loading a pre-trained model, preparing a dataset, setting up training arguments, and running the training process.
 The `config.yml` file is used to specify all the parameters required for fine-tuning.